Bush Cooking – another way to enjoy the fire

 Bush cooking is something that can really enhance your stay while camping.
 When we started our camping trips a long time ago, we usually had a campfire going, regardless of the weather.

 In this bush cooking ultimate guide, we share everything we know so you can do it yourself.

 Campfire – now always with a meal

 It was already 10 years ago.
 From that day onward, my family looked at a campfire in a completely different way.
 Don’t get me wrong, we all love bush TV (watching the fire going) and lazy staring at flames during amazing outback escapes.

-There are many different Dutch ovens on the market, with legs or without them, with flat or round bottoms, colorful or made of plain cast iron.
+There are many different Dutch ovens on the market, with legs or without them, with flat or round bottoms, colourful or made of plain cast iron.

 A heavy lid prevents steam from escaping, allowing food to be moist and tender.

 Dutch ovens come in a wide variety of sizes, from 8 to 16 inches.

 Try what suits you best.
-For me, it’s a small kitchen oven that I got as a present and cooked in it my first campfire meal.
+For me, it’s a small kitchen oven that I got as a present from a member of my family and cooked in it my first campfire meal.
 I know it’s not a ‘proper’ camp oven – but hey, it works for me best!

 What bush cooking equipment do you need